koher/try-swift-2016/slides.md

 }
 ```

-^ But, in most cases, we don't need to branch operations into each type of errors.
+^ But, in most cases, we don't need to branch operations for all possible errors.
 We just need to care about one or two exceptional ones.

 ---